 All 3 suspects plead no contest to conspiracy charges connected to death of Southern student

-ST. FRANCISVILLE — Two people arrested on West Feliciana Parish conspiracy charges in connection with the killing of Steven Harris, a former Southern University sophomore who was found shot dead in western Mississippi, pleaded no contest on Monday and was sentenced to 15 years in prison.
+ST. FRANCISVILLE — Two people arrested on West Feliciana Parish conspiracy charges in connection with the killing of Steven Harris, a former Southern University sophomore who was found shot dead in western Mississippi, pleaded no contest on Monday.

 Earlier this year, Martin pleaded no contest and was sentenced to 15 years behind bars.